 The timestamp an SMSC, sends to the mobile device in an MT SMS, the arrival time of SMS at the service center.
 This should be unique in all messages delivering to the same Mobile.
 If two or more messages arrive within a second, a unique timestamp is generated.
 The difference is kept a minimum in-between time stamps.

 SMSC uses this field, to attempt to deliver a message, which was failed earlier.
 The failure was temporary (e.g no more capacity in mobile).
-SMSC, don’t wait from HLR to send an alert service center.
+SMSC, don’t wait for HLR to send an alert service center.

 This is a one-byte parameter.
 Define how the message will be handled by the mobile device.
-The OTA message uses different PID than normal text messages.
+The OTA message uses a different PID than normal text messages.